-The Trade Union Co-ordinating Group (TUCG) brings together ten national unions (BFAWU, FBU, NAPO, NEU, NUJ, PCS, POA, RMT, UCU and URTU) to co-ordinate campaigning activities in Parliament and beyond.
+The Trade Union Co-ordinating Group (TUCG) brings together eleven national unions (BFAWU, Equity, FBU, NAPO, NEU, NUJ, PCS, POA, RMT, UCU and URTU) to co-ordinate campaigning activities in Parliament and beyond.

 Aims and objectives: